mukeshwebs/Java_to_Kotlin/README.md

 var otherName : String?
 otherName = null

-The line var otherName: String? declares a variable named otherName of type String?.
+//The line var otherName: String? declares a variable named otherName of type String?.
 The question mark (?) in the type String? denotes that the variable can hold a nullable value, meaning it can either hold a valid String value or a special value null to indicate the absence of a value.
 ```

 ---